andrakis/node-lithp/README.md

 Language Examples
 =================

-The examples are in the [samples](https://github.com/andrakis/node-lithp/tree/master/samples) directory.
+More examples are in the [samples](https://github.com/andrakis/node-lithp/tree/master/samples) directory.

 Simple test
 -----------